Coffee Roasting - Resting Coffee Beans

 One of the common questions a lot of beginner roasters have is the treatment of the coffee beans after roasting.
 Are coffee beans ready to go the moment it is off the roaster?
 How is the quality and flavour of the coffee beans affected and/or changed depending on the time of use after the roasting stage?
 Here we will get straight to the point and answer these questions!

-Do freshly roasted coffee beans need resting?
+Do coffee beans need to rest after roasting?

 The short answer is yes.
 The longer answer is the explanation of why this is the case.
 The immense heat of roasting breaks down sugars and amino acids into carbon dioxide.
 In the first few days, the build-up of CO2 can significantly affect brewing, which makes it much harder to get a tasty cup.